manwar/theweeklychallenge/content/blog/docker-compose.md

 ## Enter Docker Compose
 ***

-To make your life easy and comfortable, `docker-compose`, comes into the picture.
+To make your life easy and comfortable, `docker compose`, comes into the picture.

 <br>